pankajthakur888/Sudoku/README.md

 Ensure you have Docker installed on your machine.
 Follow the Docker installation guide if necessary.

 Dockerfile
 The Dockerfile is used to build the Docker image for the application.
-Here is an example:
+Example:

 dockerfile
 Copy code